 Whenever collateral is required as part of the credit facilities approval for a particular client or group, Loan Operations Department, which is independent from Relationships Manager or Business, will conduct due diligence of such collateral upon receipt.
-Each collateral detail is registered and recorded with expiry date, if any, to ensure that the collateral is valid and enforceable at all times.
+Each collateral detail is registered and recorded with expiry date to ensure that the collateral is valid and enforceable.